Ashu-kd/pandapower/README.md

 #### The tutorial are aimed to serve as bencnmark between different power system model available like Simulink/PSCAD, the accuracy of results obtained from pandapower shall be demonstarted with equivalent modelling in simulink/PSCAD.

-check Tutorial_loadflow for different benchmark cases
+"check Tutorial_loadflow for different benchmark cases "